combination lock and different gadgets on white office table. privacy protection, encrypted connection concept, buying online

 OpenContrail is an open-source network virtualization platform.
 The commercial controller and open-source product are identical; they share the same checksum on the binary image.
 Maintenance and support are the only difference.
 Juniper decided to open source to fit into the open ecosystem, which wouldn’t have worked in a closed environment.

-OpenContrail offers similar features to VMware NSX and can apply service chaining and high-level security policies and provide the connection to Layer 3 VPNs for WAN integration.
+OpenContrail offers features similar to VMware NSX, can apply service chaining and high-level security policies, and provides connections to Layer 3 VPNs for WAN integration.
 OpenContrail works with any hardware, but integration with Juniper’s product sets offers additional rich analytics for the underlay network.

 Underlay and overlay network visibility are essential for troubleshooting.
 You need to look further than the first header of the packet; you need to look deeper into the tunnel to understand what is happening entirely.